AliNiitsu93/AndroidFirstProject/README.md

 https://codelabs.developers.google.com/codelabs/android-training-hello-world/index.html?index=..%2F..%2Fandroid-training#0 a.
 Test whether Android Studio is functional and VM/android device is functional via the "Hello World" first app.
 New Project - Empty Activity - Name: Hello World - Minimum SDK: API 15 - Finish
+** Use minimum API higher (OREO) so that you can use some common features like datatime.

 Select android device or VM device and run app.
 Practice 1: Understanding Android studio and basic Kotlin syntax Quick review over basic syntax and making sure that android studio is fully functional